logzio/public-api/search/readme.md

 # Search API

 ## General
-Search API gives you the ability to run queries via REST (i.e. HTTP).
-The query language is elasticsearch Search API DSL, with certain limitations.
+The Search API allows Logz.io users to run queries on the data in their account via REST (i.e. HTTP).
+The query language used is Elasticsearch Search API DSL, with certain limitations.
+We highly recommend you read the restrictions listed below (In the Request Body section) before beginning to use the API

 ## License
-Using the API requires a special license from Logz.io, and an API token which can be generated here - https://app.logz.io/#/dashboard/account/tokens
+Using the API requires a special license from Logz.io, and an API token which can be generated here: https://app.logz.io/#/dashboard/account/tokens

 The number of queries executed is controlled and limited by Logz.io.